forntoh/LcdMenu/docs/README.md

 > sudo apt-get install -y doxygen

-To run the docs.sh file in the terminal, you need to ensure it has execute permissions and then execute it.
+To run the pre_build.bat file in the terminal, you need to ensure it has execute permissions and then execute it.
 Here are the steps:

 1. Give execute permissions to the script: